lavolpecheprogramma/vue-gsap-flip/packages/docs/core/directive.md

 </script>
 # vFlip directive

-The `vFlip` directive is an other way to create flip animations in Vue Flip.
+The `vFlip` directive is another way to create flip animations in Vue Flip.
 It provides a clean, declarative API **without** wrapping your content and handling flip animations automatically.

-All options are the same of [Flip element](./flip-element) but applied directly on the dom element that you want to flip.
+All options are the same as [Flip element](./flip-element) but applied directly on the DOM element that you want to flip.

 ## Installation
 The common way to install a directive is to attach it directly on the app and make it available everywhere.